jon-nfc/ansible_collection_centurion/docs/projects/ansible/collection/centurion/playbooks/teams.md

 !!! info
-    The playbook is able to work with Centurion ERP directly or using the inventory pluggin that is included in this collection.
+    The playbook is able to work with the inventory plugin that is included in this collection.

 ## Play workflow